Together as One: Leaving & Cleaving

 Genesis 2:24 calls husband and wife to “cleave” to one another in affection and loyalty.
 As a couple leaves their family of origin, they cleave to one another and form a new, unique marriage and family unit, not just an extension of either family.
 This new couple creation “cleaves” to one another by sharing life experiences, feelings, thoughts, ideas, spiritual beliefs, and their bodies together.
 The sharing of such intimate details in the marriage union weaves a couple together in a deep and meaningful way (“threefold cord”) so that the couple becomes one.
 This provides an environment where physical and emotional safety can flourish, love and commitment can grow, friendship can be nurtured, and a couple can create a legacy of blessing for future generations.

 It is helpful to remember that forming a new marriage relationship will inherently create a tension between balancing desires of your spouse and your parents.
 This is a tension to manage appropriately and not a problem which can necessarily be solved.
 It is a process to continue to work through and not a one-time event.
-The leave, cleave, and weave pattern for marriage outlined in Genesis 2:24 is a process that continues through the course of our marriage and life.
-Thus, it may be helpful to ask frequently the question, “to whom or what am I most loyal today, this month, past year?”
-As couples richly grow together, they will be a blessing to parents, children, the church and the surrounding community as they intentionally live out the biblical principle of Leaving and Cleaving.
+Thus, it may be helpful to frequently ask the question, “to whom or what am I most loyal today, this month, past year?” and “what message am I sending to my spouse regarding my most important loyalty?”
+As couples richly grow together, they will be a blessing to parents, children, the church, and the surrounding community as they intentionally live out the biblical principle of Leaving and Cleaving.

 • We are called to honor our father and mother (Exodus 20:12).
 Consider the care and countless sacrifices your parents made throughout your life and share your appreciation with them.
 Consider ways you can maintain your respect toward your parents yet form a new family that will be different.

-• For some parents, it is really difficult to let go.
+• For some parents, it is very difficult to let go.
 Be considerate toward the loss that comes with a change in relationship roles while also establishing appropriate boundaries.

 Note for parents: